 Vertical Jigging

 Use this trick when you’re directly on top of the school of crappie.
-It best works if you’re fishing from ice, dock, or boat.
+It best works when fishing from ice, dock, or boat.
 You can also introduce fish finders to help scan through the bottom of the lake and locate where schools of crappie are.

 Vertical jigging best works when you don’t know the exact position the crappie is staging.
-Crappie is likely to bite the jig as it moves down towards the bottom.
+Crappie will likely bite the jig as it moves towards the bottom.

 The jig will move under the water and, in some instances, do erratic actions that will scare crappie.
 This vertical stationary technique works best when you realize the fish is stubborn, but you’ve got to trick it out of the water.
 You will, however, practice patience as it will take some time.